Planning to attend a dog-friendly festival or local event this season?

 Do they pay attention to social cues from other dogs even when they are excited?
 Do they tend to panic, freeze, or lash out when things get tense?

-It may end up that once you take a good look at how your dog is in social situations, you'll decide that the dog day out is not the place for them at all.
+It may end up that once you look at how your dog is in social situations, you'll decide that a dog day out is not the place for them.
 And that's okay!
-Your dog is wonderful even if socialising with strangers isn't a fun activity for them.
+Your dog is wonderful, even if socialising with strangers isn't a fun activity for them.

 Exercise your dog's brain and body before you get there